Blake-Madden/Wisteria-Dataviz/ImportingData.md

 Importing
 =============================
-Datasets can be imported from tab- or comma-delimited text files via `Wisteria::Data::Dataset::ImportCSV()` or `Wisteria::Data::Dataset::ImportTSV()`.
+Datasets can be imported from tab- or comma-delimited text files via `Wisteria::Data::Dataset::ImportCsv()` or `Wisteria::Data::Dataset::ImportTsv()`.
 During this import, you indicate which columns to include and how they should be used by your graphs.
 This variable selection is done through the `Wisteria::Data::ImportInfo` class, which include chainable calls which classify the columns.
 For example: